-- Deinstall middle-tier instances first.
+- 1. Deinstall middle-tier instances first.

-- Run the Deconfig tool on the instance.
+- a.
+Run the Deconfig tool on the instance.

 - b.
 Run the installer and click the Deinstall Products button.

-- Clean up any remaining files.
+- c.
+Clean up any remaining files.

-- Then deinstall OracleAS Infrastructure instances.
+- 2. Then deinstall OracleAS Infrastructure instances.

-- Run the Deconfig tool on the instance.
+- a.
+Run the Deconfig tool on the instance.

-- Run the installer and click the Deinstall Products button.
+- b.
+Run the installer and click the Deinstall Products button.

-- Clean up any remaining files.
+- c.
+Clean up any remaining files.

-- If you used OracleAS Metadata Repository Creation Assistant to install the OracleAS Metadata Repository on an existing database, and you want to remove the OracleAS Metadata Repository, select the "Remove" option in OracleAS Metadata Repository Creation Assistant.
-You can also use OracleAS Metadata Repository Creation Assistant to remove the registration from Oracle Internet Directory. - If you remove an infrastructure instance, all middle-tier instances that depend on that infrastructure will no longer work.
+- If you used OracleAS Metadata Repository Creation Assistant to install the OracleAS Metadata Repository on an existing database, and you want to remove the OracleAS Metadata Repository, then select the "Remove" option in OracleAS Metadata Repository Creation Assistant.
+You can also use OracleAS Metadata Repository Creation Assistant to remove the registration from Oracle Internet Directory. - If you remove an infrastructure instance, then all middle-tier instances that depend on that infrastructure will no longer work.

 If you want to keep the middle-tier instances, you can configure them to use services from another infrastructure.
-See the Oracle Application Server Administrator's Guide for details.
+Refer to Oracle Application Server Administrator's Guide for details.